 We shall normally seek to send to you a separate set of our Standard Terms and Conditions in respect of each new matter where you instruct us to act for you, unless you request otherwise.
 In the event that this does not happen for any reason these Standard Terms and Conditions will apply to any future instructions unless we agree differently in writing.

-If you wish for us not to send a separate set of our Standard Terms and Conditions in respect of each new matter please contact Jack Reynolds and request that arrangements are made for you to be classed as a regular purchaser of legal services on “Multiple Terms”.
+If you wish for us not to send a separate set of our Standard Terms and Conditions in respect of each new matter please contact Catherine Prosser and request that arrangements are made for you to be classed as a regular purchaser of legal services on “Multiple Terms”.

 Even though we have asked you to sign, date and return the Acknowledgement of these Standard Terms and Conditions so that we can be happy that you understand the basis upon which we will act for you, your continuing instructions in this matter will amount to acceptance of our terms of business and authority for debit and credit card use.
 By continuing business relations with us, you are accepting our terms of business.